Early Stages of Self-Healing at Tungsten Grain Boundaries from Ab Initio Machine Learning Simulations: Results

 At 1000 K, the MLIP-W (Fig. \ref{pot_energies} A) maintains a high level of structural order at 0 ps, with atoms having \(\Delta E_{\text{pot}}>0.75\) eV located in definite defect-rich regions, mainly forming dumbbell configurations.
 The percentage of these atoms is 3.0\%, slightly lower than at 300 K. The number of atoms with \(\Delta E_{\text{pot}} > 2\) eV increases, probably due to the enhancement of thermal vibrations.
 As shown in the lower part of Fig. \ref{pot_energies}, after 100 ps, the migration of SIAs to the GB becomes more efficient and the number of atoms mainly located at the GB with \(\Delta E_{\text{pot}} > 0.75\) eV decreases to 1.4\%.
 This defect annihilation, reflected in the histogram, demonstrates the ability of the potential to capture defect dynamics at elevated temperatures and is consistent with experimental observations of denuded zones near GBs \cite{ELATWANI2018206}.
 Similarly to the situation at 300 K, calculations with the Tersoff potential (Fig. \ref{pot_energies} B) show that the system remains disordered at 1000 K with no clear defect structures such as dumbbells.
-The remaining atoms do not correspond to defected regions, indicating that the Tersoff potential struggles to distinguish defects from thermal oscillations, leading to a less reliable defect evolution representation.
-In the final state, only 1.8\% of atoms have \(\Delta E_{\text{pot}} > 0.75\) eV, most of them at the GB, though this is misleading as the potential fails to associate high-energy atoms to defects.
-Calculations with the EAM potential (Fig. \ref{pot_energies} C) indicate that high-energy atoms remain localized in defect regions, with 2.6\% of atoms exhibiting \(\Delta E_{\text{pot}} > 0.75\) eV.
+The remaining atoms do not correspond to defected regions, indicating that the Tersoff potential leads to atomic configurations in which defect-related and thermal displacement environments overlap significantly, which complicates defect identification.
+In the final state, only 1.8\% of the atoms exhibit \(\Delta E_{\text{pot}} > 0.75\) eV, most of which are located at the GB.
+However, this result should be viewed with caution since, as mentioned just above, high potential energy does not reliably indicate an actual defect.
+Finally, calculations with the EAM potential (Fig. \ref{pot_energies} C) indicate that high-energy atoms remain localized in defect regions, with 2.6\% of atoms exhibiting \(\Delta E_{\text{pot}} > 0.75\) eV.
 This number of atoms is nearly double that calculated with the MLIP-W. The EAM potential also retains some crowdion-like structures very close to the GB, which is unexpected given their proximity.
-The inability of the Tersoff and EAM potentials to accurately capture defect migration and stabilization near GBs reveals significant limitations that could lead to misinterpretation in radiation-induced damage studies, especially when accurate modeling of defect sinks is critical to predict material performance.
+The superior performance of MLIP-W likely originates from its extensive DFT-based training dataset.
+This enables MLIP-W to accurately describe stable defect configurations, such as $\langle111\rangle$ interstitial dumbbells, as well as subtle transition pathways and energy barriers between intermediate states.
+By contrast, empirical potentials typically lack explicit fitting to these non-obvious energetic features, resulting in a less accurate, rougher PES.
+Such discrepancies can lead to misinterpretations in radiation-induced damage studies, especially when precise modeling of defect sinks is necessary to predict material performance.